precice/micro-manager/docs/snapshot_configuration.md

 --- | ---
 `post_processing_file_name`| Path to the post-processing Python script from the current working directory.
 Providing a post-processing script is optional.
 The script must contain a class `PostProcessing` with a method `postprocessing(sim_output)` that takes the simulation output as an argument.
 The method can be used to post-process the simulation output before writing it to the database.
 `initialize_once` | If `true`, only one micro simulation is initialized and solved for all macro inputs per rank.
 If `false` a new micro simulation is initialized and solved for each macro input in the parameter space.
 Default is `false`.
 It is recommended to set the parameter to `true` if the micro simulation is not history-dependent and the same setup is shared across all micro simulations.
+`output_file_name` | Name of the HDF5 file which stores the simulation inputs and output data snapshots.
+Default is `"snapshot_data"`.

 ## Diagnostics